fazleyazdan/beginners-python/10. classes/classes.md

 **The __init__() method:** is a special method that Python runs automatically whenever we create a new instance based on the class.

+### Importing classes:

+* As you add more functionality to your classes, your files can get long, even when you use inheritance and composition properly.
+To help, Python lets you store classes in modules and then import the classes you need into your main program.